 The Magic of Freewriting

 Freewriting has a long history in the world of writing and art.
-In the nineteenth century, spiritualists and mediums claimed to use automatic writing to connect with unseen entities, ghosts, and otherworldly beings.
+In the nineteenth century, spiritualists and mediums claimed to use automatic writing to link with unseen entities, ghosts, and otherworldly beings.
 Some writers, like the Irish poet and playwright, William Butler Yeats, were influenced by this practice, adopting it into both their work and their daily lives.

 Finally, Julia Cameron, in her The Artist’s Way: A Path to Higher (1992), incorporates the practice into the writing of what she calls “morning pages,” which, as she says, are “three pages of longhand writing, strictly stream-of-consciousness.”
 Ultimately, she argues, morning pages – with freewriting at their core – form the foundation for developing and enhancing ongoing creative practice.